unosquare/tubular/README.md

 * <s>[AngularJS Local Storage](https://github.com/grevory/angular-local-storage)</s> Only with Tubular < 1.4.0
 * <s>[jQuery](http://jquery.com/) - 2.1.4</s> Only with Tubular < v1.0.0
 * <s>[Twitter Bootstrap](http://getbootstrap.com/)</s> Only with Tubular < 1.0.0

-### Charts

-An experimental support to chart is running with Tubular and you can choose between [ChartJS](http://www.chartjs.org/) or [Highcharts](http://www.highcharts.com/).
-If you want to use any of them, be sure to load the library before Tubular and check [Tubular OWIN Sample](https://github.com/unosquare/tubular/tree/master/src/Unosquare.Tubular.OwinSample) with easy to understand code on how to start using charts.

 ## Using a CDN